-Navigating the landscape of your twenties and beyond is fraught with challenges big, small, and existential.
-Though the expectations and implications defining young adulthood have changed dramatically, questions surrounding this confusing and heavily nuanced time of life remain the same.
-Guac Is Extra But So Am I: The Reluctant Adult’s Handbook explains realities of life people expect you to know, but aren’t usually spelled out, through humorous, biting commentary, illustrations, and advice from those who have lived and seen it all.
+Navigating the landscape of young adulthood is fraught with challenges big, small, and existential that leave even the best of us screaming internally.
+Guac Is Extra But So Am I: The Reluctant Adult’s Handbook explains the realities of life people expect you to know, but aren’t usually spelled out, through humorous, biting commentary, illustrations, and guidance from those who have seen it all.

-Comprised of discussions, guidelines, and advice on everything from the shifting etiquette surrounding modern dating (Will you still love me when I’m no longer young and tolerant of your substance abuse?) to how you should be saving for retirement, and covering anything else that might fluster a young adult, these issues are explored and addressed with the author’s trademark wit and self-deprecating attitude.
-Add in contributions from some leaders in their respective fields, and Guac Is Extra But So Am I becomes an illuminating guide to what it means to be a rounded out individual in a constantly, digitally-evolving world ridden with student debt and Instagram “models.”
+Packed with discussions, tips, and advice on everything from the shifting etiquette surrounding modern dating (Will you still love me when I’m no longer young and tolerant of your substance abuse?) to how you should be forcing yourself to save for retirement (We’re all just a few breakdowns away from becoming an interior designer or golf pro), job hunting (No, you cannot choose “muse” as a career path), to the highly emotional and physical trials of moving (The road to hell is paved with shag carpeting), and anything else that might fluster a young adult are explored and addressed with the author’s trademark wit and self-deprecating style.
+Add in contributions from leaders in their respective fields, including Mad Money’s Jim Cramer and editors ranging from The New York Times to Town & Country, and Guac Is Extra But So Am I becomes an illuminating guide to what it means to be a well-rounded individual in a digitally evolving world ridden with student debt and Instagram “models.”